arzig/nvm-fish/README.md

 There already exists the most excellent [Bass](https://github.com/edc/bass) for running bash scripts in fish.
-However, I found this approach somewhat unsatisfactory as there was no preservation of the currently set node version in other shells.
+However, I found this approach somewhat unsatisfactory as there was no preservation of the currently set node version in other shells. nvm-fish is a function that allows the setting of a persistent node version across sessions.

-nvm-fish is a functions that, in conjunction with bass, allow persistent setting of a node environment with nvm.
+nvm-fish depends on having nvm already installed in the expected place. nvm installation and other goodies like completions are pending.

 # Installation